Tristan l'Hermite

-He was provost of the marshals of the King's household under Louis XI of France, which gave him enormous power in the intrigues and plots that characterized that king's 22-year reign.
+He was provost of the marshals of the King's household under Louis XI.
+Prior to this, he was also a provost marshal to Charles VII.
+He had also become captain of Mussy-l'Évêque in 1431 and then Grand Master of Artillery in 1436.
+He was awarded knighthood in 1451.

 The mystique surrounding his name caused the 17th-century French poet and playwright François l'Hermite to take his name as a pseudonym.

 He appears as a figure in Victor Hugo's Notre-Dame de Paris, in Walter Scott's Quentin Durward, in the Justin Huntly McCarthy play If I Were King, and in the operetta made from the play, Rudolf Friml's The Vagabond King.
 He is also a character, as a young man still in the service of Arthur III of Brittany, in Juliette Benzoni's "Catherine" novel, Les Routes incertaines.